n0tsaksham/ClaudeTab/README.md

 What it can do is handle the volume — so you can focus on the judgment.
 That's the only use case I built for.

+## Feedback & Contributions

+ClaudeTab is experimental and actively evolving.

+If you’re working on AI-assisted security tooling or have ideas to improve workflows, feel free to open an issue or start a discussion.

+Technical critiques and improvements are welcome.

 ---

 *Built by [n0tsaksham](https://github.com/n0tsaksham)*